Chinese Idioms Beyond Chengyu: Everyday Expressions With the Chinese Culture Explained

 三个臭皮匠,顶个诸葛亮 (sān gè chòu pí jiàng, dǐng gè Zhū gě Liàng)

 This saying translates to "three cobblers equal one Zhuge Liang."
 Zhuge Liang was a legendary strategist from the Three Kingdoms period, basically the smartest guy in ancient China.
 The proverb means that collective wisdom from ordinary people can match a genius working alone.
-Pretty similar to "two heads are better than one" in English.
+Pretty similar to "two heads are better than one" in the English idiom.

 师傅领进门,修行在个人 (shī fu lǐng jìn mén, xiū xíng zài gè rén)